tommasini/EIPs/EIPS/eip-swap-rpc.md

 - from: An object containing details about the source token.
 It should include:

   - token_address: The address of the source token.
-  - chainId: The chain ID where the source token resides.
+  - chainId: The chain ID in hexadecimal format where the source token resides.
-  - amount: The amount of source token to be swapped.
+  - amount: The amount on wei in hexadecimal format of source token to be swapped.

 - to: An object containing details about the destination token.
 It should include:
   - token_address: The address of the destination token.
-  - chainId: The chain ID where the destination token resides.
+  - chainId: The chain ID in hexadecimal format where the destination token resides.

 The wallet should interpret the method call and perform the necessary validations and operations to initiate the token swap.